nshkrdotcom/jsv/guides/schemas/cast-functions.md

 - `{:ok, transformed_data}` for successful transformations.
 - `{:error, reason}` when the transformation fails.

-As described in the security section above, JSV needs an identifier for the function to call with the data.
-This is called a "tag" and is a simple bit of data.
-JSV supports strings, positive integers and `-1` for the struct schemas.
+As described in the security section above, JSV needs a tag to identify the function to call with the data.
+JSV supports strings and integers as tags.

 To define such functions, the `JSV.defcast/1`, `JSV.defcast/2` or `JSV.defcast/3` macros should be used.